SooyeonJeung/Calorie_Counter_App/README.md

 <br />

 ## R9.
 Implementation Plan
-From flow chart to implementation, I actively used trello board to layout my implementation plan and track the progress diligently.
-I used github to store the codes and to create a new branch for features specific coding and testing.
+From the flow chart to implementation, I actively used the Trello board to layout my implementation plan and track the progress diligently.
+I used GitHub to store the codes and to create a new branch for features specific coding and testing.

 ### Trello Checklists/Timeline ([link here](https://trello.com/b/52cXJdyU/calorietracker))
-I structured my trello board into 6 lists.
-The Todo MVP and Features lists have descriptions, deadline, lable, and checklists for each items.
-My trello board is publicly available, so the readers can check my board.
+I structured my Trello board into 6 lists.
+The Todo MVP and Features lists have descriptions, deadlines, labels, and checklists for each item.
+My Trello board is publicly available, so the readers can check my board.
 Below is a brief written summary for README.

-- Todo MVP (highest priority, urgent) -> The app should be able to work at MVP version.
+- Todo MVP (highest priority, urgent) -> The app should be able to work on MVP version.
-- Questions (medimum priority, continous)
+- Questions (medium priority, continuous)
 - Good to Haves (low priority, long-term) -> ideas for later advanced features
 - Features (highest priority, time-consuming and invest into fixing the bug/making the details work)
-- Key logics (high priority, iterations may needed while coding)
+- Key logics (high priority, iterations may be needed while coding)
-- Gem installations (medimum-to-low priority, get the essentially needed gems first and then install other gems to improve the code/user experience)
+- Gem installations (medium-to-low priority, get the essentials needed gems first and then install other gems to improve the code/user experience)

 ![Trello Board](docs/trello_board.png)

-- **Main Menu:**

-  - **Class:** to call the instance variables continously
-    - Define class AddCalorie
-    - Initialize objects
-    - create instance variables
-      - @date = ''
-      - @food_item = ''
-      - @portion = 0.0
-      - @calorie = 0
-      - @prompt = TTY::Prompt.new
-      - @food_calorie_table = CSV.read("food_calorie_file.csv", headers: true, header_converters: :symbol)
-    - added attr_accessor/reader
-      - attr_accessor :date, :food_item, :portion
-      - attr_reader :calorie

-  - **Method:** to break the codes into methods for code readability and usability for additional features
-    - Art: for Artii gem usage
-    - welcome: print welcome message
-    - initialize: class/main
-    - user_select: user input controller
-    - find_food_item: reading/printing the food items fron constant csv file
-    - handle_input: main method for handling different menu options
+### CSV file usage
 - **Feature 1 (Add Calorie Intake):**
-  - **Loop**: while loop for taking back the user to the beginning of the menu option 1 when they want to add more than 1 calorie intake
   - **CSV File - Read**: Create a fixed CSV file `food_calorie_file.csv` which contains two header items `(:food_item, :calories)`.
 The `index.rb` will read the data in this CSV file to do the following next steps
     - match the user entry food item to `:food_item`
     - read the respective `:calorie` which pairs with the user input  `:food_item`